 This section includes a narrative of each alternative loading scenario used in the model.
 Each of those narratives includes the revised internal load information.
-In addition, Tables 6-1 and 6-2 were modified to reflect the new loading and percent reduction results from the revised modeling runs.
+In addition, Tables 6-1 and 6-2 were modified to reflect the new loading and percent reductions resulting from the revised background and target model run scenarios.
+Section 6.2 was modified to reflect the in-lake target of 12 ug/L of TP and the percent reduction targets to meet the TMDL.